-Appendix A provides the formal details for the measurement framework we use in order to group firms by size categories and measure growth.
-This framework has two features which are worth emphasizing before reporting key results.

-First, we focus on firm-level growth.
-This allows us to make full use of the firm-level data, and control for firm-level characteristics such as industry and capital structure.
-This is distinct from previous work using the public QFR releases, which were limited to focusing on the growth of aggregates by size group (based on nominal thresholds) due to the way the Census Bureau summarized and released the data.
-The connection between firm-level and aggregate growth, and the aggregate implications of differences in average firm-level growth, are discussed in greater detail in Section C.
+Appendix A describes in detail the sample selection, the size groupings, and the measures of firm-level growth which we use throughout this section.
+Three features of this measurement framework are worth noting.
+First, we measure the sensitivity of firm-level growth to aggregate conditions.
+We thus sort on size at the firm level, and fully control for industry effects (and, in later sections, for firm-level differences in capital structure).
+This is distinct from previous work on the QFR data, which was limited to measuring the growth of aggregates by nominal size bins due to the formatting of the public releases of the QFR.
+The connection between firm-level and aggregate growth is discussed in greater detail in Section 4.

 Second, we base our size groups on quantiles of the lagged empirical distribution of book assets.
 We use quantiles - for example, the bottom 99% versus the top 1% - because they are immune to long-run upward size drift due to inflation and real growth.
-This problem arises when using fixed nominal thresholds, which is the way that the publicly available QFR data defines size groups and reports variables of interest.
-Classifying firms by their lagged position in the size distribution helps alleviate the cyclical effects of reclassification bias emphasized in Moscarini and Postel-Vinay (2012).19 Finally, we use book assets because, among the possible measures of size in our data, it is the most stable at higher frequencies; in particular, unlike sales, it does not display substantial seasonal variation at the firm level.
+This problem arises when using fixed nominal thresholds as in the public QFR releases.
+Classifying firms by their lagged position in the size distribution helps alleviate the cyclical effects of reclassification bias emphasized in Moscarini and Postel-Vinay (2012).23 Finally, we use book assets because, among the possible measures of size in our data, it is the most stable at higher frequencies.
+In particular, unlike sales, it does not display substantial seasonal variation at the firm level.